meilisearch/meilisearch-js/README.md

 #### Placeholder Search

-Placeholder search makes it possible to recieve hits based on your parameters without having any query (`q`).
+Placeholder search makes it possible to receive hits based on your parameters without having any query (`q`).
 To enable this behavior, instead of sending an empty string, the query should be `null` or `undefined`.

 ```javascript